 You can use correlation IDs to match a particular request to a particular response, making it easier to troubleshoot unexpected issues, such as internal server errors.

-correlation-id header is provided in a request to a SCAPI endpoint, the response contains an
+correlation-id header is provided in a request to a B2C Commerce API endpoint, the response contains an

 x-correlation-id header that contains the value of

 correlation-id.
 The API also generates its own correlation ID for each response.

 To learn more about correlating API requests and responses, see Identifying Requests and Responses.